fibercrypto/skycoin-wiki/Deterministic-Keypair-Generation-Method.md

 Pseudocode to generate a chain of keys from a seed:

 ```
-seed = sha256("foo bar baz quz qux")  # use something with higher entropy. initial seed can be any arbitrary bytes
+# initial seed can be any arbitrary bytes
+# use something with higher entropy
+seed = sha256("foo bar baz quz qux")
 var secKeys[10]
 for i = 0; i < 10; i++ {
   secKeys[i], seed = X(seed)